 - (a) If you disagree with the amount you have been charged, you can ask us to review your bill in accordance with our standard complaints and dispute resolution procedures. - (b) If you ask us to, we must arrange for a check of the meter reading or metering data or for a test of the meter in reviewing the bill.
-You willmay be liable for the cost of the check or test, however we cannot request payment in advance and we may request payment in advance.
-However, if the meter or metering data proves to be faulty or incorrect, we must reimburse you for the amount paid. - (c) If your bill is being reviewed, you are still required to pay any other bills from us that are due for payment and the lesser of: - (i) the portion of the bill that you do not dispute; or - (ii) an amount equal to the average of your bills in the last 12 months.
+You willmay be liable for the cost of the check or test and we may request payment in advance., However, we cannot request payment in advance and we may request payment in advance.
+However, if the meter or metering data proves to be faulty or incorrect, we must reimburse you for the amount paid.
+However, if the meter or metering data proves to be faulty or incorrect, we must reimburse you for the amount paid.